 Bruce Campbell led the development of the boats at Fairey and insisted that a designer was needed, so in the summer of 1957 the young naval architect Alan Burnard was offered the job, with instructions to refine the Cinderella.

 Four of the the 23 foot open launches were built, but even after a trip to the South of France, Bruce Campbell was unable to sell them.
 So he decided to buy the first boats himself and fit them with cabins at a yard at Badnam Creek upstream on the Hamble.
 These boats were marketed as Fairey / Campbells.
 Meanwhile the Fairey drive was abandoned as it was considered too heavy and had steering problems.

 Despite these setbacks, Bruce continued to evolve the launches into the Bruce Campbell Christina 23, with well finished cabins for overnighting.
 Max Aitken urged Fairey to build their own version of the boat to Alan Burnard’s design, which Max christened the Huntress, and bought the first one, called Rumble.

-After building nineteen Christina 23s, Bruce commissioned a design for a slightly wider 25 foot hull from Ray Hunt, cold moulded by Walter Lawrence, one of which, Thunderbolt, driven by Tommy Sopwith, was the winner of the first Cowes- Torquay race in August 1961.
+After building nineteen Christina 23s, Bruce then obtained his hulls from Walter Lawrence, one of which, Thunderbolt, driven by Tommy Sopwith, was the winner of the first Cowes- Torquay race in August 1961.
 The 23 and 25 foot Christinas are very similar in appearance, and glass fibre versions of the successful 25 foot hull are still available today.